 In recent years, many of the buildings have been extensively renovated and turned into boutique hotels, retaining the original characteristics of the Venetian architecture.

-Top Tip: This is the most photographed street and picturesque street in Old Chania Town so don’t miss it!
+Top Tip: This is the most photographed street and picturesque street in Old Chania Town.
+It is one of the most popular things to do in Chania Crete so don’t miss it!

 Archaeological Museum of Chania

-The Archaeological Museum of Chania is the right place to visit if you are interested in exploring Chania’s ancient past and history.
+The Archaeological Museum of Chania is the right place to visit if you are interested in exploring the ancient past and Chania history.
 Since 1962 it has been located in the former Franciscan Monastery of St. Francis, one of Crete’s largest Venetian churches.

 The exhibits in the museum give a historical overview of the cultural history of Chania from the Neolithic Age to the Roman period including prehistoric and Minoan findings from the city, the caves and various parts of the county.
 Other findings include a collection of coins from all Minoan cities, jewellery, sculptures, inscriptions, columns, portals, Romanesque mosaic floors etc.